 As Secretary of State, Hillary Clinton artificially depressed Haiti's minimum wage; that action was part of a larger plan by the Clinton Foundation to profit from the country.

 The U.S. State Department, among others, pushed to cut Haiti's minimum wage in 2009.

-Hillary Clinton was the sole architect of the move to reduce Haiti's minimum wage.
+Hillary Clinton was not the sole architect of the move to reduce Haiti's minimum wage.

 Haiti’s relationship with the United States and Europe can most charitably be described as complicated.
 Haiti’s earliest days were characterized by oppression and opposition: the country (once the French colony of St. Domingue) was born from a successful slave insurgency and declared its independence in 1804.
 This beginning characterized an often-antagonistic relationship between countries that profited handsomely from African slavery (such as the United States) and Haiti.
 Foremost among fears about Haiti was that slaves would learn successful uprisings were possible.

 After Haiti formally declared its independence, the United States suspended all diplomatic and trade relationships with the country.
 While the U.S. eventually re-opened trading routes, America didn’t recognize Haiti diplomatically for nearly sixty years after that.
 Other countries followed the United States’ example (and France demanded millions of francs in reparations for its rebellion in exchange for recognizing Haiti as a sovereign nation) plunging Haiti into debt and an economic depression that lasted for years, from which the country never fully recovered.

 Multiple invasions and economic and political tinkering followed, leaving Haiti in a turmoil of political instability and corruption, economic crisis, and a ravaged infrastructure, historically one of the poorest countries in the Western Hemisphere, despite its fertile land and ability to grow cash crops such as sugar.